 this prevented the permission from being applied properly.

 Before this fix, only admins could call ipmi_boot.
 I've also added a

 small fix to the controller to check whether the BMC interface is

 available before making the IPMI call - otherwise the error that Foreman

 threw did not make much sense for the end user (NoMethodError on

-#2 Updated by Kevin Mullin over 2 years ago
+#2 Updated by Kevin Mullin almost 3 years ago

 I believe I was the person who originally reported this issue on IRC.

 Daniel helped me debug as much as we could, it definitely appears to revolve around Roles being set for a user.

 This is actually a huge blocker for our usage of foreman, where we want to give developers access to a subset of our machines.
 We want to give them total control of the hardware, including the ability to set 'ipmi_boot?ipmi_device=pxe' the host.